 That’s no longer the case, of course, but the housing market’s recent history gave Castellitto some perspective.
 While housing economists agree that a crash in home values is unlikely, the Great Recession serves as a not-too-distant reminder of the dangers of overpaying.

 This isn’t always possible, but it’s worth a shot.
-If Sachs thinks the sellers will like the buyers, he encourages the sellers to stay home for the showing.
+If Sachs thinks a home’s sellers will like the prospective buyers, he encourages the sellers to stay home for the showing.
 The strategy: If the seller establishes a connection with the bidder, that offer might stand out from other similar offers.

 “Residential real estate is equal parts emotional and financial,” he says.
-“If you can apply the emotional part and the sellers can imagine you living in their home where they raised their kids and they have great memories, that can give you an advantage.”
+“If you can apply the emotional part, and the sellers can imagine you living in their home — where they raised their kids and have great memories — that can give you an advantage.”

-Predicting the direction of the housing market is a fool’s errand, of course, but it’s possible that the housing market will simmer down next year.
-The coronavirus pandemic hit just as the spring selling season was about to start, and many potential sellers decided not to sell.
+Predicting the direction of the housing market is a fool’s errand, of course, but it’s possible that the housing market will simmer down relatively soon.